 - Chronic viral hepatitis often requires treatment in order to prevent progressive liver damage, cirrhosis, liver failure, and liver cancer.

 - Hepatitis infections can be prevented by avoiding exposure to viruses, injectable immunoglobulins or by vaccines; however, there is vaccine available for only hepatitis A and B.

 Viral hepatitis definition and overview

 Hepatitis means inflammation of the liver.
 Many illnesses and conditions can cause inflammation of the liver, for example, drugs, alcohol, chemicals, and autoimmune diseases.
 Many viruses, for example, the virus of mononucleosis and the cytomegalovirus can inflame the liver.
 Most viruses, however, do not attack primarily the liver; the liver is just one of several organs that the viruses affect.
-When doctors speak of viral hepatitis, they are using the definition that means hepatitis caused by a few specific viruses that primarily attack the liver and are responsible for about half of all human hepatitis.
+When most doctors speak of viral hepatitis, they are using the definition that means hepatitis caused by a few specific viruses that primarily attack the liver and are responsible for about half of all human hepatitis.
 There are several hepatitis viruses; they have been named types A, B, C, D, E, F (not confirmed), and G. As our knowledge of hepatitis viruses grows, it is likely that this alphabetical list will become longer.
-The most common hepatitis viruses are types A, B, and C. Reference to the hepatitis viruses often occurs in an abbreviated form.
-(For example, HAV, HBV, HCV represent hepatitis viruses A, B, and C, respectively.)
+The most common hepatitis viruses are types A, B, and C. Reference to the hepatitis viruses often occurs in an abbreviated form (for example, HAV, HBV, HCV represent hepatitis viruses A, B, and C, respectively.)
 The focus of this article is on these viruses that cause the majority of human viral hepatitis.

 - The liver helps purify the blood by changing harmful chemicals into harmless ones.
 The source of these chemicals can be external, such as medications or alcohol, or internal, such as ammonia or bilirubin.
 Typically, these harmful chemicals are broken down into smaller chemicals or attached to other chemicals that then are eliminated from the body in the urine or stool.